Hit this Project Out of the ParkComments (0)

 Turning into third

-Using a caliper frequently to check you progress, cut on these lines to the diameter, plus about 1/8”.
+Using a caliper frequently to check your progress, cut on these lines to the diameter, plus about 1/8".
 As the double-knob handle is the most intricate part of this bat, we’ve elected to start on the handle end (Fig. 8).

 Begin to shape your profile between the handle and the rest of the barrel using the roughing gouge (Fig. 9).
 I usually run my lathe between 1,000-1,800 rpm for this step.